Finitely Correlated States Driven by Topological Dynamics: Structure of Translation Covariant States

 \begin{note} In the case that $\B_{x,\omega}^+$ is finite dimensional for all $\omega\in \Omega$, the bundle resulting from Theorem~\ref{thm:quotients_are_bbundled} will be written $\mathscr{B}_x = (\{\B_{x,\omega}\}_\omega, \pi^x, \Omega)$. \end{note}

-We now turn to a discussion of the action of the translation automorphism $\tau_1$ and of the Koopman operator $K_\vartheta$ on $\B_x^+$ and $\B_{x,\omega}^+$.
+We now turn to a discussion of the action of the translation automorphism $\tau_1$ and of the Koopman operator $K_\vartheta$ on $\Gamma(\mathscr{B}_x)$ and $\B_{x,\omega}^+$.
 As we shall see later, the canonical map associated to $\tau_1$ is linked with the canonical map associated to the Koopman operator $K_\vartheta$ given by pre-composition with the measure-preserving ergodic map $\vartheta$.

 First, note that for any cut site $x$, the automorphism $\tau_1$ restricts to an isomorphism of $\A_x^+$ onto $\A_{x+1}^+$.
 One can canonically extend the action of $\tau_1$ to the continuous functions via post-composition of the image.
 The resulting map is easily shown to be an isometry and in particular, repeating the procedure for $\tau_{-1}$ shows these maps to be bounded-ly invertible.
 Similarly, by defining $K_{\vartheta}:C(\Omega, \A_x^+) \to C(\Omega, \A_x^+)$ via $K_\vartheta:= A\circ \vartheta$, one obtains a bounded-ly invertible isometry \cite[Section 4.5]{Eisner_et_al}.
 Let us record this as a lemma. \begin{lem} Let $\tau_1$ denote the automorphism of translation on $\A_{\mathbb{Z}}$, and let $\vartheta:\Omega \to \Omega$ denote a continuous measure preserving ergodic map.
 Let $x$ be a cut site.
 The following hold: \begin{enumerate} \item Define $T_x:C(\Omega, \A^{+}_{x}) \to C(\Omega, \A^{+}_{x+1})$ via $T_x(A)(\omega):= \tau_1(A(\omega))$.
 Then, $T_x$ defines a linear isometry with bounded inverse. \item Define $K_{x}:C(\Omega, \A_{x}^+) \to C(\Omega, \A_{x}^+)$ via $K_x A := A\circ \vartheta$.
-The $K_x$ is a boundedly invertible linear isometry of $C(\Omega, \A_x^+)$ \item The following commutation relation holds
+The $K_x$ is a boundedly invertible linear isometry of $C(\Omega, \A_x^+)$. \item The following commutation relation holds

-\end{enumerate} \end{lem} \begin{proof} To see the commutation relation, let $\omega \in \Omega$ and observe that \end{proof} \begin{rmk} Since $T_x$ and $K_x$ are both instances of the restriction of a linear map on $C(\Omega, \A_{Z})$ to a specific subalgebra, we will slightly abuse notation and drop the subscripts when no confusion can arise. \end{rmk}
+\end{enumerate} \end{lem} \begin{proof} Parts 1. and 2. are standard.
+To see the commutation relation in part 3., let $\omega \in \Omega$ and observe that \end{proof} \begin{rmk} Since $T_x$ and $K_x$ are both instances of the restriction of a linear map on $C(\Omega, \A_{\Z})$ to a specific subalgebra, we will slightly abuse notation and drop the subscripts when no confusion can arise. \end{rmk}

 Now, we shall study the action of $T$ and $K$ under the quotient.